U.S. charges former Uber security chief with covering up massive 2016 hacking | Technology

 A former chief of security at Facebook, Sullivan now works as chief information security officer at Cloudflare .
 In past interviews, security staff said the Uber payout was intended to force the hackers into the open to accept the money and to ensure that the data, especially driver’s license information on Uber contractors, was destroyed.

 The complaint says Sullivan had the hackers sign non-disclosure agreements that falsely stated they had not stolen data.
 It alleges that then-CEO Travis Kalanick was aware of Sullivan’s actions.
 A spokeswoman for Kalanick declined to comment.
-A spokesman for Sullivan said he had worked with his colleagues on the case and that disclosure matters were decided by the legal department.
+A spokesman for Sullivan said that the charges had no merit, that Sullivan had worked with his colleagues on the case and that disclosure matters were decided by the legal department.

 “If not for Mr. Sullivan’s and his team’s efforts, it’s likely that the individuals responsible for this incident never would have been identified at all,” said spokesman Brad Williams.
 Kalanick’s successor as CEO -- current Uber chief Dara Khosrowshahi -- disclosed the payoff, then fired Sullivan and a deputy after learning the extent of the breach.
 Uber then paid $148 million to settle claims by all 50 U.S. states and Washington, D.C. that it had been to slow to reveal the hack.